-- Data availability with a mirrorset is excellent but costly-you will need twice as many disk drives to satisfy a given capacity requirement. - You can configure up to 20 mirrorsets per controller or pair of dualredundant controllers.
-Each mirrorset may contain up to six members. - A write-back cache module is required for mirrorsets. - A-mirrorset license is required for mirrorsets. - If you are using more than one mirrorset in your subsystem, you should put the first member of each mirrorset on different busses.
+- Data availability with a mirrorset is excellent but costly-you'll need twice as many disk drives to satisfy a given capacity requirement. - You can configure up to 20 mirrorsets per controller or pair of dualredundant controllers.
+Each mirrorset may contain up to six members. - A write-back cache module is required for mirrorsets. - If you're using more than one mirrorset in your subsystem, you should put the first member of each mirrorset on different busses.
 (The first member of a mirrorset is the first disk drive you add with CFMENU or the ADD MIRRORSET command.)